How to Become a Physical Therapist

 • Physical therapists can earn great salaries and have strong job prospects.

-Becoming a physical therapist requires a significant investment of time, energy, and money.
+Becoming a physical therapist (PT) requires a significant investment of time, energy, and money.
 These healthcare professionals must earn a doctor of physical therapy (DPT) degree in addition to state licensure.

 What Is Physical Therapy?